php-collective/code-sniffer/README.md

 ### How to use in any project
 You can also manually invoke the phpcs/phpcbf commands:
 ```
-vendor/bin/phpcs --standard=vendor/spryker/code-sniffer/Spryker/ruleset.xml ./
+vendor/bin/phpcs --standard=vendor/php-collective/code-sniffer/PhpCollective/ruleset.xml ./
-vendor/bin/phpcbf --standard=vendor/spryker/code-sniffer/Spryker/ruleset.xml ./
+vendor/bin/phpcbf --standard=vendor/php-collective/code-sniffer/PhpCollective/ruleset.xml ./
 ```
 The command `phpcs` just sniffs, `phpcbf` fixes.

 You probably want to ignore some folders, e.g. `--ignore=vendor/` or some of your test fixture folders.

 ### Standards
-You can always switch the standard to the stricter one named `SprykerStrict`.
+You can always switch the standard to the stricter one named `PhpCollectiveStrict`.
-It is an extension of the `Spryker` standard with its own (strict) sniffs added on top.
+It is an extension of the `PhpCollective` standard with its own (strict) sniffs added on top.

 ### How to include in your IDE
 E.g. for PHPStorm:
 * Open Settings -> Tools -> External Tools
-* Add a new tool named "cs-sniffer" and set Program to `$ProjectFileDir$/vendor/bin/phpcs`, Parameters to `--standard=$ProjectFileDir$/vendor/spryker/code-sniffer/Spryker/ruleset.xml -p $FilePath$` and Working directory to `$ProjectFileDir$`.
+* Add a new tool named "cs-sniffer" and set Program to `$ProjectFileDir$/vendor/bin/phpcs`, Parameters to `--standard=$ProjectFileDir$/vendor/php-collective/code-sniffer/PhpCollective/ruleset.xml -p $FilePath$` and Working directory to `$ProjectFileDir$`.
-* Add a new tool named "cs-fixer" and set Program to `$ProjectFileDir$/vendor/bin/phpcbf`, Parameters to `--standard=$ProjectFileDir$/vendor/spryker/code-sniffer/Spryker/ruleset.xml -v $FilePath$` and Working directory to `$ProjectFileDir$`.
+* Add a new tool named "cs-fixer" and set Program to `$ProjectFileDir$/vendor/bin/phpcbf`, Parameters to `--standard=$ProjectFileDir$/vendor/php-collective/code-sniffer/PhpCollective/ruleset.xml -v $FilePath$` and Working directory to `$ProjectFileDir$`.
 * Remove the "Open console" if you don't want to see any output here for the fixer.
 * Now set up your hotkeys under Settings -> Keymap (search for cs-sniffer and cs-fixer).
 E.g. `Control + Comma` for sniffing, and `Control + Dot` for fixing.